dramforever/vscode-ghc-simple/README.md

 ext install dramforever.vscode-ghc-simple
 ```

 Alternatively, if you want the latest and greatest, you can download `vsix` files from [GitHub Actions](https://github.com/dramforever/vscode-ghc-simple/actions?query=workflow%3ACI).
-Pick the latest build, and check out the 'Artifacts' tab.
+Pick the latest build, and check out the 'Artifacts' section.

 ## What?